shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

 }
 ```

-> The `externalIp` parameter is a `String` specifying the external ip address exposed by the node running the network
+> The `externalIp` parameter is a `String` specifying the external IP address exposed by the node running the network.

-> The `externalPort` parameter is a `Integer` specifying the external port exposed by the node running the network
+> The `externalPort` parameter is a `Integer` specifying the external port exposed by the node running the network.

-> The `internalIp` parameter is a `String` specifying the internal ip address exposed by the node running the network
+> The `internalIp` parameter is a `String` specifying the internal IP address exposed by the node running the network.

-> The `internalPort` parameter is a `Integer` specifying the internal port exposed by the node running the network
+> The `internalPort` parameter is a `Integer` specifying the internal port exposed by the node running the network.

 ## network

-The `network` parameter is an `Object` which can pass in the following parameters
+The `network` parameter is an `Object` which can pass in the following parameters:

 ```json
 "network": {